bohusandreea/Neobyte/proiect2/readme.txt

 Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please fork the repository and submit a pull request.

-Issues
-If you encounter any issues or have questions, please open an issue in this repository.